 If you go home with your venous access, your nurse will tell you how to take care of the tubing and the site.

-At Dignity Health - St. Rose Dominican, doctors administer tests and medications with venous access in Las Vegas and Henderson, NV.
+At Dignity Health - St. Rose Dominican hospitals, doctors administer tests and medications with venous access in Las Vegas and Henderson, NV.